10 Easy Tips for Accessibility

 If your course site is in Canvas, you can rely to a limited extent on Canvas’ accessible design, some of which is documented here.
 That documentation can give you some insight into how Canvas’ design enhances accessibility.
 Put simply, materials created within Canvas will generally be accessible if you make wise choices while formatting those materials (for instance, by using the built-in styles to create headings, subheadings, and lists; adding alt text to images,; writing clear and descriptive link text, etc.).

 Individual documents and other digital materials housed in Canvas need to be designed and formatted for accessibility.
-For more information about designing and creating accessible materials, see “Guides, Instructions, Checklists, and Tools,” or schedule an appointment with the IDEA Shop instructional design consultant assigned to your department.
+For more information about designing and creating accessible materials, see “Guides, Instructions, Checklists, and Tools.”

 Be aware that enterprise applications may have accessibility problems.